Censorship: Educational sources

+The way facts and history are presented in schools greatly influences students' interpretation of various subjects.
+One argument for censoring the type of information disseminated is based on the inappropriate quality of such material for the young people; what "inappropriate" means in this context is in itself controversial, as it has changed heavily.
+A Ballantine Books version of the book Fahrenheit 451, which is the version used by most school classes, contained approximately 75 separate edits, omissions, and changes from the author's original manuscript.

-The content of school textbooks is often an issue of debate, since their target audiences are young people.
-The term whitewashing is commonly used to refer to revisionism aimed at glossing over difficult or questionable historical events, or a biased presentation thereof.
-The reporting of military atrocities in history is extremely controversial, as in the case of the Holocaust (or Holocaust denial), Bombing of Dresden, the Nanking Massacre, as found with Japanese history textbook controversies, the Armenian genocide, the Tiananmen Square protests of 1989, and the Winter Soldier Investigation of the Vietnam War.
+The content of school textbooks is often an issue.
+The term "whitewashing" is commonly used to refer to revisionism aimed at glossing over difficult or questionable historical events, or a biased presentation thereof.
+The reporting of military atrocities in history is extremely controversial, as in the case of the Holocaust (or Holocaust denial), bombing of Dresden, the Nanking Massacre, as found with Japanese history textbook controversies, the Armenian genocide, the Tiananmen Square protests of 1989, and the Winter Soldier Investigation of the Vietnam War.

-In the context of secondary school education, the way facts and history are presented greatly influences the interpretation of contemporary thought, opinion, and socialization.
-One argument for censoring the type of information disseminated is based on the inappropriate quality of such material for the younger public.
-The use of the "inappropriate" distinction is in itself controversial, as it has changed heavily.
-A Ballantine Books version of the book Fahrenheit 451 which is the version used by most school classes contained approximately 75 separate edits, omissions, and changes from the original Bradbury manuscript.

-In February 2006, a National Geographic cover was censored by the Nashravaran Journalistic Institute.
-The offending cover was about the subject of love and a picture of an embracing couple was hidden beneath a white sticker.
+On the censorship of critical perspectives of U.S. history in American schools, a study published by Indiana University in 2024 found that "in 16 Republican-dominated states, policies have been enacted to restrict the teaching of critical perspectives on race, sexuality, and other controversial subjects and to perpetuate a positive view of U.S. history".
+In 2019, Julia Carrie Wong wrote "today's reactionaries are picking up the mantle of generations of Americans who have fought to ensure that white children are taught a version of America's past that is more hagiographic than historic", with examples cited including Oregon enacting a law in the 1920s that banned the use of any textbook in schools that "speaks slightingly of the founders", to Lynne Cheney, the chair of the National Endowment for the Humanities, launching a campaign in the 1990s against an effort to introduce new standards for teaching U.S. history which she found insufficiently "celebratory".

+Online access to all language versions of Wikipedia was blocked in Turkey on 29 April 2017 by Erdoğan's government.

 Economic induced censorship

 Economic induced censorship is a type of censorship enacted by economic markets to favor, and disregard, types of information.
 Economic induced censorship is also caused by market forces which privatize and establish commodification of certain information that is not accessible by the general public, primarily because of the cost associated with commodified information such as academic journals, industry reports and pay to use repositories.

-The concept was illustrated as a censorship pyramid that was conceptualized by primarily Julian Assange, along with Andy Müller-Maguhn, Jacob Appelbaum and Jérémie Zimmermann, in the Cypherpunks (book).
+The concept was illustrated as a censorship pyramid that was conceptualized primarily by Julian Assange, along with Andy Müller-Maguhn, Jacob Appelbaum and Jérémie Zimmermann, in the book Cypherpunks.

+Amid declining car sales in 2020, France banned a television ad by a Dutch bike company, saying the ad "unfairly discredited the automobile industry".